DispatchMe/meteor-cloudwatch-metrics/README.md

 # Function Wrapping
-You can use `client.monitorFunction` to wrap any function and send metrics to `statsd`.
+You can use `client.monitorFunction` to wrap any function and send metrics to CloudWatch.
 If the function throws an error, the count for `{metricName}.error` will be incremented by 1, and if not, the count for `{metricName}.success` will be incremented by 1.
 For example:

 ```javascript
 Meteor.methods({